- Laser Treatments

 As cosmetic laser skin care procedures become increasingly more popular, it’s not surprising if you’ve heard from a friend about negative outcomes.
 Many prospective patients aren’t aware of how aesthetic medicine (lasers, injectables, fat & cellulite treatments, etc.) is regulated or who is qualified to carry out these treatments.
 Although technology is developing rapidly to keep pace with consumer demand, legislation and regulation to protect consumers has not kept up.

-Although regulations vary from state to state, there are very few states that have that have managed to keep up with the changes.
-On one end of the spectrum, some states dictate that only a physician may operate Class IV medical lasers like the ones used at Celibre Medical.
-On the other end of the spectrum some states are silent on the matter and have no existing regulations.
 California currently dictates that only a licensed medical professional with a registered nurse license or higher (nurse practitioner, physician assistant, or physician as well) may perform treatments with class IV medical lasers.
-More specifically, anyone that is not a physician (the majority of those doing treatments are not) must be under the supervision of a Physician and working under what is referred to as Standardized Procedures and Protocols.
+More specifically, anyone who is not a physician (the majority of those doing treatments) must be supervised by a Physician and must work under what is referred to as Standardized Procedures and Protocols.

 We encourage our patients to advocate for themselves by focusing on safety, experience and efficacy when evaluating different facilities for their treatments.
 Patients should know who is performing their treatments, how much experience they have and what the facility training requirements are.
 Being an educated consumer is an excellent way to protect one of your most valued assets – your appearance.